LTER-LIFE/FDFDT-Manual/docs/07-structure.md

 It is not always directly clear what the difference between the occurrence and the event core is and when you should use which of them.
 The most crucial difference between the two is whether the data was collected following a certain protocol with documented sampling effort.
 If that is the case, you have sampling event data and therefore an event core.
 If data collection did not follow a sampling protocol, your core will be the occurrence file.
 For measurement on individual specimens and museum collections in general, occurrence is however mostly the preferred core.

-Most of the ecological data falls into sampling event data, as was the case for all of the data sets we used in the development of this guide.
+Most of the ecological data falls into sampling event data, as was the case for all of the datasets we used in the development of this guide.
 We will therefore focus on Event as the core file.
 If you have checklist data, there is already a detailed description on how to transform that into a Darwin Core Archive in the publication of @Reyershove.

 ## Which extension(s)?